TELEMETRY PIPELINE

 Ports

-Pipelines expose various ports to send and receive data.
+Pipelines use various ports (also referred to as endpoints) to send and receive data.
 These ports correspond to different components of each pipeline.

-To view a list of exposed ports for a pipeline, use the following command:
+To view a list of open ports for a pipeline, use the following command:

 calyptia get endpoints --pipeline PIPELINE